Disability Etiquette: What You Need to Know

 We live in a diverse world of people.
 With over 60 million people with disabilities in the nation, there’s a good chance you have an athlete with a disability in your community.
 As sport continues to evolve to include more athletes with disabilities, it is becoming more and more imperative that we all learn disability etiquette.

-TrueSport has partnered with Disabled Sports USA, the national leader in community-based adaptive sports, to help create a more positive and inclusive sport environment for all youth.
-This starts with the simple recommendations below from Disabled Sports USA on how to best interact with and support people with disabilities.
+TrueSport has partnered with Disabled Sports USA (Move United), the national leader in community-based adaptive sports, to help create a more positive and inclusive sport environment for all youth.
+This starts with the simple recommendations below from Disabled Sports USA (Move United) on how to best interact with and support people with disabilities.

 General Best Practices: